Valkea/DE_bootcamp_project/README.md

 ### 6. Start Prefect Agent

-Whether we use Prefect Orion in the Cloud or Locally, we need to initialize a *Prefect agent* in order to execute the selected queue
+Whether we use Prefect Orion in the Cloud or Locally, we need to initialize a *Prefect agent* to execute the selected queue

 ```bash
 (venv) >>> prefect deployment run etl-main-flow/etl_eco2mix # (to avoid waiting for the cronjob time)